roadwarriorslive/Pipulate/README.rst

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
 Spreadsheets are designed for humans.
 You don't need a developer for every little thing.
-You can use them in many places where a database would be overkill, and they're great for dashboards.
+You can use them in many places where a database would be overkill.
 However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
 That's what I fix here with Pipulate; I simplify OAuth2 login, help you grab cell-ranges from the spreadsheet, and then help you push your changes back into the sheet.
 The rest (altering the data) is Pandas.

 .. contents::